-Experienced accountants and tax professionals play an essential role in the economy—contributing directly to the efficient operation of financial and capital markets around the world.
+Experienced accountants and tax professionals play an essential role in the economy—contributing directly to the efficient operation of financial and capital markets worldwide.

 Since the financial sector is at the heart of any economy, the accountancy profession has always been heavily regulated.
 As a result, there was little room—or incentive—for businesses in the industry to innovate.

-However, in the last decade or so, increased demand for better services, coupled with advances in technology, sparked a transformation in the industry.
+However, in the last decade or so, increased demand for better services and advances in technology sparked a transformation in the industry.
 Accounting firms that opted for modernization are reaping huge benefits today.

 So, what does it mean to be a modern accounting firm in 2020?